svanderburg/php-sbdata/README.md

 The above example basically shows how the `TextField` class is implemented.
-A `RawTextField` is also an instance of a `GenericTextField`, but it uses a generic `Value` object for validation that does not any sanitizing of white spaces.
+A `RawTextField` is also an instance of a `GenericTextField`, but it uses a generic `Value` object for validation that does not do any sanitizing of white spaces.

 If we want to use a different validation strategy, we can replace the second